matekelemen/CiE/libraries/FEM/python/modules/pyfem/readme.md

 ```

 *Several things to note here:*
-*First of all, it might seem weird to carry the load factors ($`\kappa`$) through the time steps but if we don't want to impose extra constraints on the nonlinear iteration later, we have to keep using them.
-The other painful thing is that the mass matrices ($`M`$) have to be inverted at every time step and every nonlinear iteration step.
+*First of all, it might seem weird to carry the load factors ($`\lambda`$) through the time steps but if we don't want to impose extra constraints on the nonlinear iteration later, we have to keep using them.
+The other painful thing is that the mass matrix ($`M`$) has to be inverted at every time step and every nonlinear iteration step.
 This is a huge difference compared to the solution of the linear system, where the mass matrix is constant, and can just premultiply the affected terms without ever having to invert it.
-As reference, here's how $`(19)`$ looks like in the linear case:*
+As reference, here's how $`(19)`$ looks like in the linear case (premultiplied by $`M`$):*
 ```math
 \bigg[
     \bigg( \theta K + \frac{1}{\Delta t}M \bigg) \hat u^{k+1}